datopia/pixyll/_drafts/db.md

 ```

 Here we've an entity --- a _thing_ --- represented as a map/dictionary, with the
 entity's attributes as its keys.
-For those of us blissfully unconstrained by
+For those of us  unrestrained by
 type and struct fetishes, this ought to appear a perfectly familiar, open (i.e. no
 fixed set of permissible attributes per entity), universal means of talking
 about _things_.
 Let's talk about `<sally>` from the perspective of another